Rocka06/MorphonAddon/README.md

 - **Safely serialize custom Resource objects:** Serialize and deserialize custom `Resource` objects into dictionaries, including nested and array structures, without the fear of code injections
 - **JSON-based Format:** Stores data in a human-readable JSON format
-- **Works out of the box:** You don't have to add any autoloads, or turn on any addons.
-Just copy the files into your project and you're good to go!
 - **C# and GDScript Support:** Works perfectly with both scripting languages in Godot

----

-## How It Works

-When you create a MorphonConfigFile, the addon scans your project for custom `Resource` scripts and registers them for serialization.
-- **Saving:** Object data is converted to dictionaries.
-- **Loading:** Objects are rebuilt with the correct script and property values.
+> **Limitation**:

-> **Note:** Built-in resources (like `SpriteFrames`) are not serialized directly.
+> Built-in resources (like SpriteFrames) are not serialized directly.
 If not local to the scene, only their path is stored and reloaded.

 ---

+## How resources are serialized

+When serializing resources, the following logic is applied:

+- **Custom Serialization Methods**:
+  If a resource implements `_serialize` and `_deserialize`, these methods will be used for serialization and deserialization.

+- **Script Properties**:
+  If the resource has script properties, those properties will be serialized.

+- **Resource Path Fallback**:
+  If neither of the above applies, the resource will be saved by its path but only if it is not local to the scene.

+- **Limitation**:
+  If the resource is local to the scene and none of the above conditions are met, the resource cannot be serialized.

+---

-### Custom Serialization
+## Custom Serialization

 To control which properties are saved, you will have to implement these methods in your script: